{{flagHref}}

 Specific Internal Surface Area: Measurement And Calculation

-The specific internal surface area refers to the total area of the internal pores of a material per unit mass or volume.
-It is a critical parameter in materials science, chemistry and environmental engineering, as it affects the interaction between a material and its environment.
+The specific internal surface area is defined as the total surface area of internal pores present in a material per unit mass or volume.
+It is one of the fundamental characteristics in materials science, chemistry, and environmental engineering, since the interaction of materials with the environment is directly influenced by this property.

-• Material Composition: Different materials exhibit varying surface areas based on their internal structures.
+• Material Composition: Different materials have different inherent surface areas due to their atomic structure or molecular configuration.

 Brunauer–Emmett–Teller (BET) Method